 Grants for fertility treatment work much like college scholarship programs, with individuals applying for the grant that best matches their unique circumstances, and a committee selecting who will receive the grant benefits.

 And as with college scholarships, there are many fertility grants to consider.
 Some grants for fertility treatment are specific to certain clinics, some can only be applied to certain fertility treatments, and most have criteria that must be met by applicants.

 Numerous people apply for fertility grants, so being selected to receive fertility financial assistance is not a guarantee.
 We urge our patients to carefully research any fertility grant before applying.

 Nearly all grants require an application fee, and individuals should be certain that the grant is right for them (and is a legitimate grant) before spending time and money on an application process.

 Again, fertility treatment grants are very similar to college scholarships, not all cover the full expense of treatment.
-Even those fertility grants that are advertised as a full treatment grant are unlikely to cover every expense that is associated with treatment.
+Even those fertility grants that are advertised as full treatment grants are unlikely to cover every expense that is associated with treatment.

 There are multiple agencies willing to offer fertility grants, many of which are on a local level.
 For individuals who are unsure where to begin, these national grants are a good place to start:

-If you are considering fertility treatment and are concerned about the cost, the team at Arizona Associates for Reproductive Health can help you explore financing options, including fertility treatment grants.
-To learn more, send us a message online, or call (623) 469-3992 to schedule a consultation.
+If you are considering fertility treatment and are concerned about the cost, the team at Arizona Associates for Reproductive Health can help you explore financing options, including grants for fertility treatment.